noahehall/multicloud/providers/aws/services/database/neptune.md

 ## best practices

 - you should probably re-read the following links
-  - graph data model
+  - graph data model, dictionary
   - transactions, specifically the conflict resolution section
   - working with custom endpoints
   - dfe engine
-- read replicas should always be equal to or larger than the writer instance
-  - avoids the larger writer instance from handling changes too quickly for the reader to maintain pace.
 - optimal concurrency for writing or querying data is twice the number of vCPUs:
 - storage
-  - avoid as much as possible using property keys and user-facing values that are temporary in nature.
+  - avoid using property keys and user-facing values that are temporary in nature.
   - data model changes should be loaded onto a new DB cluster.
-    - or atleats using the fast reset api
+    - or atleast using the fast reset api
   - split large transactions into smaller ones and allow time between them so that the associated internal logs have a chance to expire and release their internal storage for re-use by subsequent logs.
     - large amounts of data generate correspondingly large internal logs, which can permanently increase the high water mark of the internal log space
   - shrink allocated storage space when you have a large amount of unused allocated space is migrate to a new DB cluster.
     - e.g. via the data export + import tools
     - FYI: Creating and restoring a snapshot does not reduce the amount of storage allocated for your DB cluster, because a snapshot retains the original image of the cluster's underlying storage
 - read replicas
+  - should always be equal to/larger than the writer instance
+    - avoids the larger writer instance from handling changes too quickly for the reader to maintain pace.
   - Disable any DNS caching settings to force DNS resolution each time.
-    - neptune uses DNS to round-robin requests
+    - neptune uses DNS to naively round-robin requests
   - If you want to load balance queries to distribute the read workload for a DB cluster,
     - you must manage that in your application
     - & use instance endpoints to connect directly to Neptune replicas to balance the load.
-      - the DNS round robin doesnt consider load, its naive routing mechanism
+      - the DNS round robin doesnt consider load, its a naive routing mechanism
         - If a client opens a lot of connections before the DNS entry changes, all the connection requests are sent to a single Neptune instance

 ### anti patterns